darwin-eu/CdmOnboarding/README.md

 **Results Document Generation**

-Produces a word document in the EHDEN template that contains all the results.
-This template needs to be completed by the person performing the cdm inspection.
+Produces a word document in a DARWIN EU template that contains all the results.
+This template needs to be completed by the data partner team.

 Technology
 ==========
-The CdmInspection package is an R package.
+The CdmOnboarding package is an R package.

 System Requirements
 ===================
-Requires R. Some of the packages used by CdmInspection require Java.
+Requires R. Some of the packages used by CdmOnboarding require Java.

 Installation
 =============